How to choose the best IVF clinic?

-Find out more about how to choose a clinic, preparing for your appointment and what to do if something goes wrong.
+Find out more about how to choose a clinic, prepare for your appointment, and what to do if something goes wrong.

 What influences patient choice?
 Why do they choose one clinic over another?
 Is it a decision driven by cost; treatment availability, clinical expertise, success rates, reputation, legislative or regulatory framework or just a gut feeling?

 Let us have a look at some of the things that make a good clinic and enable us to choose the provider that is right for us.